-- Registration starts at 8.45am and finishes at 9.00am.
-However, registration can remain open until 9.30am - If a child arrives for registration in the classroom before 9.00am they will be marked as present code (/) - If a child does not get to the classroom for registration before 9.00 am then they will receive the late code (L).
-Thirty minutes after the start of registration, then this will be marked as an unauthorised late (U). - If a child is late due to doctors/medical appointment, Parents/Carers should make the school aware of this; - The school will monitor late marks for individual children and will contact and support Parents/Carers/carers in ensuring that the child/ren arrive to school on time to minimise lost learning time. - If your child is late more than 5 times we will write to you and you may be invited to ameeting to discuss ways to improve punctuality.
+- Registration starts at 8.50 am and finishes at 9.00am.
+However, r- there is a half an hour window until unauthorised. - If a child arrives for registration in the classroom before 8.55am they will be marked as present code (/) - If a child does not get to the classroom for registration before 9.00 am then they will receive the late code (L).
+Thirty minutes after the start of registration, then this will be marked as an unauthorised late (U). - If a child is late due to doctors/medical appointment, Parents/Carers should make the school aware of this; - The school will monitor late marks for individual children and will contact and support Parents/Carers in ensuring that the child/ren arrive to school on time to minimise lost learning time. - If your child is late more than 5 times, we will write to you, and you may be invited to a meeting to discuss ways to improve punctuality.